rackerlabs/docs-developer-blog/_posts/2018-11-29-microsoft-power-bi.md

 by enabling you to package your dashboards, reports, Excel workbooks, and datasets and publish them together.
 Power BI stores the content packs that you create in the _pack library_, where they're easily accessible to your teams.
-Content pack visibility is restricted only to users within the organization.
+Content pack visibility is restricted to users within your organization.
-The content pack creator has administrative rights to modify the workbook and dataset, schedule a refresh, or delete them.
+The user who created the content pack has administrative rights to modify, refresh, and delete the workbook and dataset.

 #### Service content packs

-You can connect to a number of external services, such as Google&reg;
-Analytics&trade;, Salesforce&reg; and Microsoft Dynamics&reg;.
-Power BI
+Service content packs can connect to a number of external services such as Google&reg; Analytics&trade;, Salesforce&reg; and Microsoft Dynamics&reg;.
-creates a dashboard and a set of reports that automatically display your data from these services and provide visual insights into your business.
+Power BI creates a dashboard and a set of reports that automatically display your data from these services and provide visual insights into your business.

 ### Dashboard sharing and groups